 Central Valley Chinook Salmon Baseline and Target Natural Production

-Figure 1.
-Central Valley Chinook salmon natural production in 2022 for different run types (fall, late fall, spring, and winter) on select rivers (blue bars) stacked against baseline (yellow bars) and net values needed to reach the 2065 target (green bars).
-2022 data are provisional.
+Below are two figures showing Chinook Salmon Natural Production from 2018-2022 for different run-types (fall, late fall, spring, and winter) on select rivers in the Central Valley.
+The year 2022 data are provisional.
+Figure one is for the Sacramento River Watershed and the figure two is for the San Joaquin River Watershed.
 Natural production is the number of salmon produced to adulthood without direct human intervention in the spawning, rearing, or migration processes.
 This includes adult salmon that return to spawn in-river, caught in the ocean, or caught in-river.

 The Delta serves as a migration corridor for Central Valley salmon runs and an important rearing habitat for young salmon while they migrate to the ocean.
 Salmon are native anadromous fish and a strong indicator species of ecosystem health and of the effectiveness of habitat restoration and water quality improvement projects.
 In addition to ecological importance, salmon have sociocultural significance to many Native American communities.
 Central Valley Chinook is also an integral part of California’s fishing industry.
 The Central Valley Project Improvement Act (CVPIA), enacted by the U.S. Congress in 1992, requires improvements to water management to protect fish and wildlife, including achieving the State and federal doubling goal for Central Valley Chinook salmon natural production*, relative to 1967–1991 levels.